putyourlightson/craft-cloudflare/readme.md

 Drop the `cloudflare` folder in your `craft/plugins` directory, then visit Settings → Plugins and install the Cloudflare plugin.

-Add your Cloudflare API key, email and zone details to the plugin settings.
+Add your Cloudflare API key and account email address, then choose "Verify Credentials."
+This will update the Cloudflare Zone dropdown so you can lastly choose the appropriate zone for your site.

 Be sure to test, because testing is always a fabulous idea.

 ## Troubleshooting